greim/stoar/readme.md

 });
 ```

-In its simplest incarnation a Stoar instance simply passes through change events.
+In its simplest incarnation a Stoar simply passes through change events.

 ```js
 var store = new Stoar({